apollographql/apollo-client/.api-reports/api-report-core.md

 // @public (undocumented)
 export interface MutationOptions<TData = any, TVariables = OperationVariables, TContext = DefaultContext, TCache extends ApolloCache<any> = ApolloCache<any>> extends MutationBaseOptions<TData, TVariables, TContext, TCache> {
-    // Warning: (ae-forgotten-export) The symbol "MutationFetchPolicy" needs to be exported by the entry point index.d.ts fetchPolicy?: MutationFetchPolicy;
+    // Warning: (ae-forgotten-export) The symbol "MutationFetchPolicy" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "MutationFetchPolicy" fetchPolicy?: MutationFetchPolicy;
     keepRootFields?: boolean;
     mutation: DocumentNode | TypedDocumentNode<TData, TVariables>;